|Share / Print / Sitemap|

 Find the Right Lender: Get Terms That Fit Company Needs

-Taking the time to search for the right bank or lender may mean the difference between business success and failure.
+Taking the time to search for the right bank or lender may mean the difference between borrowing success and failure.
 A commercial loan officer at your bank not only provides the short- and long-term financing your company needs, he or she is a great source for information on networking opportunities, contacts and professional advice.

 Unlike private investors or partners, a bank's commercial loan officer won't interfere in your day-to-day business operations.
 While traditional lenders do expect to be repaid, banks don't make company decisions in return for financing a new expansion initiative.
-They leave the business of business to you - the company owner.
+They leave the business of managing the business to you - the company owner.

 If your company does default on a loan, you may trash your credit history, but that banker knows your community, your industry, your market, your business, and the influential individuals who can help your business, not only survive, but thrive - even in difficult economic times.